fstark/blog/content/blog/mac-jailbar-repair/mac-jailbar-repair.md

 ---
 title: Repairing a Jailbar SE/30
-description: Repair of an SE/30 suffering from jailbars
+description: Where we look at a Mac SE/30 suffering from jailbars and use our soldering iron to cure it
 date: 2023-08-08
 order: 1
 draft: false